microsoft/SCXcore/test/util/artifacts/runas-memleak/README.md

 (if not already running) and will print startup statistics about it's size, thread count, and file descriptor count.

-During the stabilization phase, the test will then enumerate the RunAs provider 1000 times to reach a *baseline* for memory utilization.
+During the stabilization phase, the test will then enumerate each RunAs provider [ExecuteShellCommand, ExecuteScript, ExecuteCommand] 350 times to reach a *baseline* for memory utilization.
 After this, the test will display intermediate statistics for the provider.

-During the leak detection phase, the test will enumerate the RunAs provider 1000 times.
+During the leak detection phase, the test will enumerate each RunAs provider 350 times.
 Finally, the test will print final statistics and exit.

 Of particular interest is the output after the stabilization phase and